 We have to fight with more brains because we are smaller, with more passion because we are right, and with more intensity because it’s our community.
 To make this happen, we’ve got to get our voice heard.
 The Coalition will continue to advocate only for the I-66 Hybrid Route, which traverses along I-66 and is partially buried – and with a provision to compel Amazon to pay for burying the line – IF the Need is proven.

 The critical time is now for everyone to defend their community’s property values and quality of life.
 The stark reality is – you can fight now – or you will be fighting later!

 Now is the time for you to invest in protecting your home and family by making sure that the Coalition has the funding needed for our legal team.

 PLEASE help to protect your household and your community by making a donation TODAY.

-No-cost volunteer activities consist of: Maintaining website, writing website content and blast emails; research and documentation; designing signs, Tshirts, flyers; meetings with county supervisors, planning staff and commission, HOAs, community leadership, SCC; erecting signs around the community; organizing and running educational and fund-raising rallies, town halls, Haymarket Day and Earth Day booths; distributing thousands of flyers throughout the region; coordinating and handling email, phone, and personal meetings with attorneys to determine most effective legal arguments and strategy; responding to citizen questions and requests.
+No-cost volunteer activities consist of: Maintaining website, writing website content and blast emails; research and documentation; meetings with county supervisors, planning staff and other agencies, HOAs, community leadership, coordinating and handling email, phone, and personal meetings with attorneys to determine most effective legal arguments and strategy; responding to citizen questions and requests.

 We can’t guarantee any outcome, but if we do nothing, we know Dominion and Amazon will run roughshod over this community.
 We need YOUR help with funding to keep the effort going.